 I recently shared some tips about training around a busy schedule.
 Within that entry, I stressed the idea that doing something is better than nothing.
-Unfortunately, while few would argue against this statement, many readers seem to be struggling to accept and embrace the concept.
+Unfortunately, while few would argue against that statement, many readers seem to be struggling to accept and embrace the concept.
 I’ve received numerous emails from individuals who are frustrated by their inability to do everything they’d like.
 Between work, family, and school, many people can’t find enough time to accomplish each of their goals.
 With that in mind, I believe a follow up entry is needed.

 Do What You Can